howallworks/theoryofeverything/docs/index.en.md

 The structure of [[Photon.en|photon]] is also extremely interesting.
 A photon consists of a group $q.ph .$, which seems to form the shape of a disk or circle.
 It is because of this the light can be polarized, that is, certain spatial orientations of disks cannot be skipped.

-### IFR
+### ImFR

-**Immobile frame of reference (IFR)** are reference frames in which immovable objects are at rest, and free photons that do not interact with surrounding particles move at the same speed of light.
-IFR are equal and can be described by general laws.
+**Immobile frame of reference (ImFR)** are reference frames in which immovable objects are at rest, and free photons that do not interact with surrounding particles move at the same speed of light.
+ImFR are equal and can be described by general laws.

-The speed of an arbitrary clock relative to the IFR is apparently equal to the speed relative to [relic radiation](https://en.wikipedia.org/wiki/Cosmic_microwave_background)(based on the [dipole anisotropy](https://en.wikipedia.org/wiki/Dipole_anisotropy)).
+The speed of an arbitrary clock relative to the ImFR is apparently equal to the speed relative to [relic radiation](https://en.wikipedia.org/wiki/Cosmic_microwave_background)(based on the [dipole anisotropy](https://en.wikipedia.org/wiki/Dipole_anisotropy)).

-### Effect time dilation of a moving clock compared to a rest one in IFR
+### Effect time dilation of a moving clock compared to a rest one in ImFR

 Now let's consider an experiment in which a moving clock is delayed compared to a rest one  – [[Hafele–Keating experiment.en|Hafele–Keating experiment]].
 For simplicity, we will consider a light clock.
 According to the Theory of Relativity, the effect of "time dilation" is used to describe the effect of the delay of the clock.
-However, when using IFR, this is not required, since in reality there is no "time dilation" effect.
+However, when using ImFR, this is not required, since in reality there is no "time dilation" effect.

 ![[pic1.png]]

 a) the clock is at rest; b) the clock is moving at speed v, the photon is moving in the direction of movement of the clock; c) the clock is moving at speed v, the photon is moving in the opposite direction of movement of the clock.
-**Figure 1 – Effect time dilation of moving clocks compared to those at rest in the IFR**
+**Figure 1 – Effect time dilation of moving clocks compared to those at rest in the ImFR**

 The clock is resting (Figure 1a).
 In order for the photon to "pass" the path from the first plate to the second and back, it takes time $T=\frac{2L}{c}$ – this is the period of hours.
 By the number of periods, they determine how much time has passed, since they consider the period immutable

 The clock moves at a speed of v (Figure 1b, 1c).
-Then, when the photon moves in the direction of the movement of the clock, it will need to pass a distance greater than L, since the clock moves at a speed v relative to the IFR.
+Then, when the photon moves in the direction of the movement of the clock, it will need to pass a distance greater than L, since the clock moves at a speed v relative to the ImFR.
 The distance will be equal to $cT_1=vT_1+L$, from where $T_1=\frac{L}{c-v}$.
 When the photon moves in the opposite direction of the clock, it will need to travel a distance less than L. The distance will be $cT_2=L-vT_2$, from where $T_2=\frac{L}{c+v}$.

 We get that the time of the full period $T=T_1+T_2=\frac{L}{c-v}+\frac{L}{c+v}$ Then at zero clock speed: $T=\frac{2L}{c}$, at a clock speed of 0.5c: $T=\frac{2L}{c}+\frac{2L}{3c}=\frac{8L}{3c}$, and at the speed of the clock tending to the speed of light: T→∞.